-Deelishis defends her booty and body as she complains about being over sexualized.
-I’m not much for speaking on other people, especially when these folks are celebrities.
-But this video peaked my interest in a way that I just had to chime in on it.
+Deelishis defends her booty and body as she complains about being over-sexualized.
+I’m not much for speaking to other people, especially when these folks are celebrities.
+But this video piqued my interest in a way that I just had to chime in on it.
 Back in September, HipHopEnquirer posted a video of Brother Polight speaking with Deelishis (reality TV star).

-Now initially when I first came across the video I was honestly surprised and a bit impressed with Deelishis, I assumed that with the caliber of man she was speaking with that she actually had much more substance that I assumed.
-Now mind you, much of this is based off of the information that my younger sister gives me about celebrities via social media.
-So I will acknowledge that there is a bit of bias and misinformation when I come to my conclusions of her.
+Now initially when I first came across the video I was honestly surprised and a bit impressed with Deelishis, I assumed that with the caliber of man she was speaking with that she actually had much more substance than I assumed.
+Now mind you, much of this is based on the information that my younger sister gives me about celebrities via social media.
+So I will acknowledge that there is a bit of bias and misinformation when I come to my conclusions about her.
 One thing I do know about Deelishis is she spends much time defending her body, standing firm in her point that it is 100% biological (allegedly).

 More importantly, I am a large believer in sisterhood and building strong links within our own female network.
-This be one of our core problems in the black or conscious community.
-I truly believe that it is better for women to lead women, to support and uplift each other and show that we have the capability of kindness and compassion that we are stereotyped the opposite.
-But with this video, it was hard for me to associate myself with Deelishis, or to find any connection that would make become a follower or fan of reality television star Deelishis.
+This is one of our core problems in the black or conscious community.
+I truly believe that it is better for women to lead women, to support and uplift each other, and show that we have the capability of kindness and compassion that we are stereotyped as the opposite.
+But with this video, it was hard for me to associate myself with Deelishis, or to find any connection that would make me become a follower or fan of reality television star Deelishis.

 I’d like to think that all of us have something to offer one another outside of sexuality, even if it be teaching each other the importance of embracing your own sexuality to enhance our well-being.
 But I’m not sure of the point of this video, or the capacity of our sister Deelishis.